Here is a short bio of Hannah:

 Here is a more complete bio of Hannah:

 Hannah Tinti is a writer, editor, and teacher.

 Her short story collection, Animal Crackers, has sold in sixteen countries and was a runner-up for the PEN/Hemingway award.
 Her best-selling novel, The Good Thief, is a New York Times Notable Book of the Year, recipient of the American Library Association’s Alex Award, winner of the The Center for Fiction’s First Novel Prize, and winner of the Quality Paperback Book Club’s New Voices Award.
 Her new novel, The Twelve Lives of Samuel Hawley, is a national bestseller and is in development for television.
 It has been nominated for an Edgar Award for Best Novel, and was named a Best Book of the year by NPR, The Washington Post and Paste Magazine.
 Target chose The Twelve Lives of Samuel Hawley for their paperback bookclub.

 Hannah is also a celebrated teacher of creative writing.
-She co-founded Wishing Stone Workshops and the Sirenland Writers Conference in Italy with Dani Shapiro, Michael Maren, and Antonio & Carla Sersale.
-She has taught writing at New York University’s Graduate Creative Writing Program, Columbia University’s MFA program and at the Museum of Natural History in New York City.
+In 2006 she co-founded the Sirenland Writers Conference in Italy with Dani Shapiro, Michael Maren, and Antonio & Carla Sersale.
+She has taught writing at New York University’s Graduate Creative Writing Program, Columbia University’s MFA program, CUNY, Hedgebrook, and at the Museum of Natural History in New York City.

 - NPR’s Weekend Edition